-Under national legislation, a veterinary medicine cannot be sold or supplied in Ireland without a marketing authorisation i.e. a veterinary product authorisation (VPA).
-In most cases the basis for classifying a product as a veterinary medicine is clear.
-However, in other cases, the classification may be less clear, for example where a product includes ingredients that appear to be nutritional in nature but do in fact have pharmacological activity.
-In cases such as these, we have been designated by the legislation as the competent authority for classifying the product either as a veterinary medicine or 'out-of-scope' of the legislation.
+A veterinary medicine cannot be legally sold or supplied in Ireland without a marketing authorisation.
+In most cases the basis for classifying a particular product as a veterinary medicine is clear.
+However, in other cases, the position might be less clear, for example where a product includes ingredients that appear to be nutritional in nature but do in fact have pharmacological activity.
+In cases such as these, we have a procedure in place to review an application and to decide whether the product is a veterinary medicine, or is 'out-of-scope' of the legislation.

-For more information see the Guide to the Definition of an Animal Remedy and the Classification Process
+For more information see the Definition of a Veterinary Medicinal Product and the Classification Process